 \subsection{Intervening in the Reasoning Process as a General Paradigm}

-Traditional approaches\footnote{Fine-tuning can also be viewed as a form of model control in certain cases, but we do not consider it here because it is more destructive—it modifies the entire model rather than controlling a fixed one.} to improving LLM performance have largely focused on \emph{prompt engineering}~\citep{wei2022chain, wangself, yao2023react, reynolds2021prompt}, which optimizes the input context $x$ to elicit better model response $y$.
+Traditional approaches\footnote{Fine-tuning can also be viewed as a form of model control in certain cases, but we do not consider it here because it is more destructive—it modifies the entire model rather than controlling a fixed one.} to improving LLM performance have largely focused on \emph{prompt engineering}~\citep{wei2022chain, wangself, yao2023react, reynolds2021prompt}, which optimizes the input $x$ to elicit better response $y$.
 For reasoning-enhanced LLMs, although crafting the initial prompt remains important, the explicit reasoning stage offers a new, more direct pathway for optimization: intervening within the reasoning process itself.

 In this work, we propose a general paradigm termed \textbf{\TI}, which directly intervenes within the reasoning process of LLMs, e.g., through revising explicit instructions or guidance at intermediate reasoning steps.
-Unlike prompt engineering, where the entire input context $x$ is optimized before the LLM generates tokens, \TI operates in an online, dynamic environment.
+Unlike prompt engineering, where the input context $x$ is optimized before generating tokens, \TI operates in an online, dynamic environment.
 The reasoning chain $r$ is generated token-by-token in real time, requiring the intervention mechanism to make decisions based on the \emph{incomplete} reasoning chain $r_{<i}$.
-The key challenge lies in developing intervention strategies that can quickly evaluate partially completed reasoning paths, intervene at appropriate intermediate steps, and conduct intervention strategies adapted to the diverse reasoning trajectories while not disrupting the model's natural reasoning flow.
+The key challenge lies in developing intervention strategies that can quickly evaluate partial reasoning paths, intervene appropriately, and adapt to current trajectories without disrupting the LLM's natural reasoning flow.

-\textbf{General paradigm.} Given the autoregressive nature of reasoning LLMs, we propose interventions that can insert new tokens or revise existing tokens within the reasoning chain.
-Formally, we define an \emph{intervention function} $\intervention: \vocabseq \times \vocabseq \rightarrow \vocabseq \cup \{\nointervention\}$ that determines when and how to intervene in the LLM reasoning process:

-where $x$ is the input context and $r_{<i}$ represents all reasoning tokens generated up to step $i-1$.
-The output sequence $\revisedChain$ replaces the existing partial reasoning chain.
-The modified reasoning generation process can thus be formalized as: